 - Plastic waste pollutes water drastically and is causing a huge destruction of marine life and it is believed almost 100,000 sea mammals, birds and various types of fishes die each year.

 - The aquatic animals have an estimated extinction rate five times more than that of land animals.

 Ways to reduce or limit the water pollution waste:

 2. Take your own household equipment when going hiking or to a seaside

 3. Boycott microbeads (a form of plastic) used in various products

 4. Ask marts or shops to use paper or cardboard bags

 7. Bring your own shopping bags for shopping

 Awareness & Concern:

-Strive towards protecting the water which is the core necessity required for any living thing on this planet to live, the earth which contains about 70% of water but only 2.5% of water is freshwater and the world dreads that in the coming decade large amount of population will be affected by the shortage of drinking water.
+Strive towards protecting the water pollution which is the core necessity required for any living thing on this planet to live, the earth which contains about 70% of water but only 2.5% of water is freshwater and the world dreads that in the coming decade a large amount of population will be affected by the shortage of drinking water.